ondras12345/koradserial-mqtt/README.md

 A simple MQTT interface for the KORAD KA3005P power supply written in Python.

 **WARNING**: This project is still in development.
-Currently, it is only possible to turn the output on and off.
+Currently, it is only possible to control channel 1.

 ## Installation